What is BioRejuvenation Dentistry?

 Patients who undergo BioRejuvenation dentistry enjoy:

 - Long-lasting dental health

 Pain and dysfunction are alleviated and appearance is enhanced as a result of the process.

 BioRejuvenation Dentistry is different than Cosmetic Dentistry.
 While both can make beautiful looking teeth, BioRejuvenation Dentistry can make one look younger.
-This is done by careful diagnosis and treatment of
+This is done by careful diagnosis and treatment of 3 things:

 - Restoring the chewing system to its optional functioning position.
 This relaxes the jaw joint muscles to reduce stress on the joint.
 This also causes other facial muscles to relax causing less visible facial stress.